john-data-chen/ts-react-drag-and-drop-starter-kit/README.md

 - Adjust UI of edit task from and Refactor CSS of Date Picker
 - Add animations of interactions
 - Add RWD layout for small screen

-## More improvements in developing

-- Fix UI issues when change language to Deutsch
+- Fix UI issues of long text such as changing language to Deutsch

+## More in developing

 - Add more RWD layout for different screen sizes
-- Fix issue of scale animations can't display in mobile devices
-- Add Pomodoro
+- Add Accessibility such as ARIA tags or keyboard support
 - Add test cases
 - Add CI / CD
-- Add Accessibility such as ARIA tags or keyboard support
 - Add more details into README or use Storybook to demonstrate
+- Fix languages menu display incorrect position (it should be fixed during add and change RWD layout)
+- Add Pomodoro

+## Known issues or limits

+- Touch screens can't support **hover** animations